Auburn Gresham Woman Fit To Be Tied With No Mail For More Than A Month

 CHICAGO (CBS) — Some Auburn Gresham neighborhood residents have been without mail for more than a month – and even in temperatures well below freezing, there is a line of people outside the Post Office there waiting and looking for their mail.

 One woman from Auburn Gresham reached out to us at her wit’s end.
-The woman, Barbara Brown, told CBS 2’s Tara Molina she has been to the Post Office eight times trying to get mail.RELATED: Chicago Weather: Snow Showers Wednesday Afternoon
+The woman, Barbara Brown, told CBS 2’s Tara Molina she has been to the Post Office eight times trying to get mail.RELATED: Girl Scouts Going Digital To Sell Tasty Treats In Time For National Girl Scout Cookie Weekend

 Instead, she got no answers, and no mail either.
-Molina was asking UPS why on Tuesday.
+Molina was asking the U.S. Postal Service why on Tuesday.

 “This is ridiculous,” Brown said.
 “Nobody is telling you nothing!”

 Brown said she has had it.
-She wants an honest response from USPS.
+She wants an honest response from the Postal Service.

 “Don’t just say your mail carriers is out when you know they’re not out,” Brown said.